srswain2/ca-assistant/README.md

-# ca-assitant
+# CA Assitant
-A demo project for CA automation
+A demo project for CA Automation.